Information in English

 The Storytelling Festival 2020

-The 11th Storytelling Festival will take place from 14. to 20. of October 2019.
+The 12th Storytelling Festival will take place from 12. to 18. of October 2020.
 Diversity and breadth are, as always, the motto of the festival.
-This year we are happy to present storytelling guests from all around the Nordic region.
-As always there are more than 100 events during the storytelling week, this year in 18 different places in the Skellefteå municipality .
+This year we are happy to present a wide range of professional storytelling guests from all around the Nordic region and Europe.
+As always there are more than 100 events during the storytelling week, in many different places in the Skellefteå municipality.

 Organisation – a collaboration project

 The Storytelling Festival is a collaboration project with various actors who wish to retain the strong storytelling tradition in the region, and develop the role of storytelling in Skellefteå.
 Those who from start took the initiative to arrange the festival was Skellefteå Municipality’s Cultural Administration, Skellefteå Museum, Västerbottensteatern – the regional theatre and Västerbotten Museum.
 Today the festival is arranged by Nordic Storytelling Centre in Skellefteå, a part of Västerbottensteatern.
 The theatre has been commissioned by Skellefteå Municipality to establish Scandinavia’s first-ever Storytelling Centre.
 Funding for the new centre has also been awarded by Västerbotten Region and the Swedish Arts Council.

-The festival is still a collaboration project with the initial organizers.
+The festival is still a collaboration project with the initial organisers.
 There are also many other local actors involved, such as educational associations, societies, schools, cafés, folk high schools, bookshops, libraries and others.

 Welcome to Skellefteå – a place for storytelling!